luxonis/depthai-ros-release/README.md

 You can enable rectified Stereo streams by setting, for example in the case of right stream `i_publish_right_rect: true`.
 You can also set `i_publish_synced_rect_pair: true` to get both images with the same timestamps.

+##### Stereo socket order
+By default, right camera is treated as first when used for stereo computation, which is reflected in CameraInfo messages.
+If you want to reverse that logic, set `stereo.i_reverse_stereo_socket_order: true` (this can be also set for individual sensors).

 ##### Custom Sensor sockets

 Configuration of which sensors are used for computing stereo pair can be done either programatically, by specifying them in a constructor of a Stereo node (for example when building a custom pipeline), or via parameters - `stereo.i_left_socket_id`/`stereo.i_right_socket_id`.
 Please note that currently if you want to use rgb/center socket instead of one of the given pairs you will need to build a custom pipeline for that.